(1900 Times Atlas of the World)

 The fortress enjoys impressive views towards the northern part of the island (the peninsula of Fiscardo) and beyond it towards the southern part of Santa Maura, an island which was in Ottoman hands when Asso was built.
 Santa Maura was conquered by the Venetians in 1684 and this fact reduced the importance of Asso.

-Fiscardo is a village where Robert Guiscard died in July 1085 of fever (probably malaria) and which is named after him.
-Robert was called Guiscard (the Cunning or the Resourceful) because of the ability he showed in becoming the ruler of southern Italy and Sicily.
+Fiscardo is the village where Robert Guiscard died in July 1085 of fever (probably malaria) and which is named after him.
+Robert was called Guiscard (the Cunning or the Resourceful) because of the ability he showed in becoming the ruler of Southern Italy.
 He then waged war on the Byzantine Empire and he occupied Corfu and Cefalonia.

 The hill which closes the bay on its northern side retains evidence of a large church, probably Byzantine, but it might have been restored and modified by the Normans when they conquered the island.
 Its size indicates that the village had a relatively large population.